 - If the medical documentation expires and the learner's permit is still valid, the driver must submit updated medical documentation or the CDL permit (and commercial or noncommercial license) will be cancelled.

 Second, visit any MVA full-service branch office; no appointment is needed.
 An MVA Driver Licensing Agent (DLA) in the office will:

 - Take your photograph.
-See note about MVA Photo Guidelines;
+See the MVA Photo Guidelines;

 - Review the documents you brought with you;

-- Give you a vision screening or scan your Vision Screening Form (form #DL-043A); and
+- Give you a vision screening or scan your Vision Screening Form (form DL-043A) unless your vision exam results have been submitted electronically by your Authorized Online Vision Certification Provider; and

 - Verify that you meet all eligibility requirements.

 - Have you sign the application.
 See the MVA Signature Guidelines.